panva/jose/docs/classes/jwe_compact_encrypt.CompactEncrypt.md

 Sets a content encryption key to use, by default a random suitable one is generated for the JWE enc" (Encryption Algorithm) Header Parameter.

-You do not need to invoke this method, it is only really intended for test and vector validation purposes.
+**`deprecated`** You should not use this method.
+It is only really intended for test and vector validation purposes.

 #### Parameters